mojombo/tomdoc/tomdoc.md

 Constants should be documented with freeform comments.
 The type of the constant and any important constraints should be stated.

-    # Integer number of seconds to wait before connection timeout.
+    # Public: Integer number of seconds to wait before connection timeout.
     CONNECTION_TIMEOUT = 60

+Just like methods, constants may be marked as Public, Internal, or Deprecated depending on their intended use.

 Special Considerations